Your Name centres around two school children – Mitsuha, a girl living in the countryside, and Taki, a boy in the bustling city of Tokyo.

 Itomori is a town Mitsuha clearly can’t wait to grow up and leave.
 It’s a small place with emergency announcements made via intercom (something that’s an alien concept to us in the UK), with just pubs and nowhere for the kids to hang out.
 Meanwhile, in Taki’s Tokyo world, where everything costs a lot more than in Itomori, Misuha thinks she’s living in a dream.

 During this time, a comet is traversing over Japan, making me wonder if that was playing a part in the situation, but the film turned out to be a real mind-bender.

 I really didn’t expect to be grabbed by Your Name, given its rather ridiculous body swap premise, since that comes across like something from Disney’s Freaky Friday and a number of other films, but here, everything takes a wildly different turn from what I was expecting, and in ways I don’t want to spoil, the game of trying to find each other took so many twists and turns right up to the final moment.
 It grabs you by the heart and makes you feel tight in the chest* as you’re not sure how things will turn out.

 (*”tight in the chest” – borrowing a phrase from one character)

-In addition, I wish I’d seen this on the big screen.
+In addition, I wish I’d seen Your Name on the big screen.
 There were a few IMAX screenings on one particular day, August 23rd, but for the Vue Printworks’ 6.30pm screenings, you can’t park in the centre of Manchester before 8pm without paying a fortune, while Odeon Trafford Centre were also showing it, but they charged a staggering £18 for a ticket!!!
 The screen is tiny by comparison to the Printworks!!